 Uganda's Bwindi Impenetrable Forest is home to endangered mountain gorillas.
 The gorilla population is growing thanks to a groundbreaking partnership between local communities, national parks and tourists trekking to see them.
 Gorilla trekking offers one of Africa’s most unique and unforgettable experiences – encounter wild gorillas in their natural habitat, no fences, no interference other than gentle habituation to the presence of humans in the rainforest.
 Uganda is also a famous bird-watching destination with exotic migrants and abundant resident species.
 It offers Africa's best on-foot chimpanzee encounters at Kibale Forest and unique combination safaris featuring big game and big primates in Murchison Falls and Queen Elizabeth National Parks.

 Read more about a Uganda gorilla trekking safari.

-Tiny Rwanda punches above its weight when it comes to an East African safari.
-Fly into the capital Kigali and within a matter of hours you'll be in the leafy confines of the Volcanoes National Park, a rainforest environment that's home to several mountain gorilla families.
-An easy add-on to many East African safari tours, gorilla trekking is tough work but after a magical hour in the company of these gentle, trusting great apes, you'll find the rewards far outweigh the mud and humidity of their forest home.
+Tiny Rwanda punches above its weight when it comes to an East Africa safari.
+Fly into the capital Kigali and, within a matter of hours, you'll be in the emerald world of the Volcanoes National Park, the rainforest home to several mountain gorilla families.
+Gorilla trekking in Rwanda combines well with safaris in Tanzania and Kenya as well as tropical islands like Zanzibar.

 At a Glance